Exploiting XInclude to retrieve files

 This lab has a "Check stock" feature that embeds the user input inside a server-side XML document that is subsequently parsed.

-Because you don't control the entire XML document you can't define a DTD to launch a classic attack.
+Because you don't control the entire XML document you can't define a DTD to launch a classic XXE attack.

 To solve the lab, inject an XInclude